xcomart/jdbgen/docs/README.md

 ## Template Instructions

-Template is created in text and uses predefined character sequence, basically opened with `${` and closed with `}` characters.
+Template is a text which uses predefined character sequence, basically opened with `${` and closed with `}` characters.

 Here is a sample which shows how does it works.